pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 has such a concept).

-Note that because servers may hold "legacy" data from before the adoption of :pep:`440`, version strings currently cannot be required to be valid :pep:`440` versions, and therefore cannot be assumed to be orderable using the :pep:`440` rules.
-However, servers SHOULD use normalised :pep:`440` versions where possible.
+Note that because servers may hold "legacy" data from before the adoption of :ref:`the version specifiers specification (VSS) <version-specifiers>`, version strings currently cannot be required to be valid VSS versions, and therefore cannot be assumed to be orderable using the VSS rules.
+However, servers SHOULD use normalised VSS versions where possible.